henriquebastos/django-test-without-migrations/README.rst

 *Test Without Migrations* is a `manage.py test` command extension.

-The new Django 1.7 migration backend demands that you create a migration every time you change a model.
+The new Django 1.7 and 1.8 migration backend demands that you create a migration every time you change a model.

 This can be inconvenient when you're just trying to explore your models code.